What is a DEC?

 Not at all.
 Three-year technical DEC programs can be more challenging than a two-year pre-university program.
 These programs are highly concentrated in a specific area of study which may mean that you may have to carry a heavier course load each semester than students in pre-university programs.

 If you want to enter the workforce in your chosen field right after CEGEP, you will be very well-prepared.
 Most technical programs also include internships or work placements in the field you have chosen, whether they are in companies, health institutions, or engineering firms.
 They may even take place in another country.

 About half the graduates in Dawson’s 21 technical programs choose to go on to university, some with advanced standing, some requiring additional pre-requisites.
 This is determined by the university, not by Dawson, although some universities have standing “articulation agreements” with Dawson on these arrangements.
 Search the Dawson website for Pathways for more information about these agreements.

 For example, graduates in the Engineering Technologies may go on to engineering programs at various universities in Montreal and beyond.
 At L’École de technologie supérieure (ETS) de Montréal, university engineering programs are offered especially for students who have a DEC in one of the Engineering Technologies.

-Students who have completed DEC programs in Accounting and Management Technology or Business Management (Marketing) often go on to business studies at the John Molson School of Business at Concordia University, or the Desautels Faculty of Management at McGill University.
+Students who have completed DEC programs in Accounting and Management Technology or Marketing and Management Technology often go on to business studies at the John Molson School of Business at Concordia University, or the Desautels Faculty of Management at McGill University.